missing-q/emblem20/README.md

 - Change the way attacking without a weapon is handled-instead of checking to see if the unit can use the stones/other weapon type (which is the current system, to accomodate for the homebrew Fists weapon type), make a separate flag for if they can attack without a weapon (which should be set to false by default).
 - Not a priority right now, but eventually style the battle messages to make them more visually appealing.
 It's possible to implement this at the moment, but I'd like to get more work done on more important features first.

-## How can I use this now? ##
+## Setup ##

-Well, right now, the best way to use it is copy-paste the code into your own game!
-Be warned, this requires a premium or a pro account.
+Now that it's up on Roll20, you can easily add Emblem20 to your game!
+Be warned, adding the full system requires a premium or a pro account.

-1. Copy all of sheet.html, and when you open up your game management screen on Roll20, click on the dropdown to the right.
+1. When you open up your game management screen on Roll20, click on the dropdown to the right.
 You should see the **Game Settings** option.
 Open that up.
-2. On your game settings, set the character sheet type to **custom sheet**.
-This will open up a code editor.
-Paste the entirety of sheet.html in the HTML tab.
-3. Copy all of sheet.css, and likewise, paste it into the CSS tab.
-Save your game settings at this point.
+2. On your game settings, search for **Fire Emblem Tabletop**.
+Select that option.
-4. Now go back to the game management screen, and click on API scripts.
-Click on the New Script tab.
-Copy and paste base.js, item.js, and staff.js into their own separate script tabs.
+3. Now go back to the game management screen, and click on API scripts.
+(Requires a pro account!!)
+Click on Roll20 script library, and search for **Fire Emblem Tabletop Combat Script**.
+Add that to your game!
-5. Finally, go into your game, and click to the macros tab.
+4. Go into your game, and click to the macros tab.
 Copy-paste these macros into your game- the scripts won't work without them otherwise.

 **Attack**